Larry-Cui/notebook/docs/immigration/870/ICL870week2.md

         - [47] the fact is that he came to Canada under a student permit renewable, we were told, every six months, that he was permitted as a matter of privilege to stay in Canada for a certain duration and subject to certain conditions, never had and could never have had any expectation that he would be allowed to remain in Canada and has breached a major condition of his right of entry.
 This factor points to a lower duty of fairness.
         - [48] Furthermore, even though the issue of inadmissibility has been determined, a foreign national can still seek a stay of the removal order on H&C considerations (section 233 of the Regulations) or in the course of a pre‑removal risk assessment (section 232 of the Regulations).
 He is therefore not out of the country yet, and not out of remedies.
 This factor also points to a lower degree of fairness.

+??? note "Case Study "Bora Park""

+    - The wording of the offence at article 44 of the *Korean Road Traffic Act* does not require any particular blood alcohol level to be established for a conviction.
+Similarly, in Canada, **the offence of “impaired driving” at Criminal Code paragraph 320.14(1) does not require any particular blood alcohol reading.** As long as the evidence establishes a degree of impairment, ranging from slight to great, the offence is made out: ***R v Stellato***, [1993 CanLII 3375 (ON CA)](https://canlii.ca/t/1npns){:target="\_blank"}, affirmed by the Supreme Court of Canada.
+    - In order for a foreign conviction to result in inadmissibility, **it must first be found to be the equivalent of an offence in Canada.**
+    Once the Canadian equivalent of the foreign offence has been identified, the Canadian equivalent must fall within the parameters of IRPA 36(2) to result in inadmissibility.
+    - For a PR, the punishable conviction must be 10-year maximum. **For a FN, any minor conviction could lead to inadmissibility**.

 ## Quizzes

 ??? note "Module 2: Chapter 3, Parts I, II, and III of Sharma & Daghighian"